Mdhesari/solid-principles/readme.md

  a class when inherit from the other class should almost look after exactly her father, unless inheriting the class is the wrong desicion.

+Objects should be replaceable with instances of their subtypes without altering the correctness of that program.

 For example :

     "If it looks like a duck, quacks like a dog, but needs batteries - you probably have the wrong abstraction"